oribix/rshell/README.md

 The Shell can handle comments by typing '#' before your comment.
 It can also handle multiple shell commands by using the connector ';'.
 The '|' and '&' connectors are in the works.

-Although it is not in the exec.script file, the shell does handle empty inputs.
-When it recieves an empty input, it will simply go to the next line and output another prompt.
+Entering an empty prompt will simply output another prompt.

 LS has now been added to the shell.
-LS supports the -a -all -l -long flags. -R is in the works. -l has strange formatting because the columns were not coded to be adaptable.
+LS supports the -a --all -l --long -R and --recursive flags.

-LS can also handle multiple flags such as "-l -l -l -l -a -a -a -all -all -long".
-It can also handle combined flags such as "-llallaaaalalll".
+LS can also handle multiple flags such as "-l -l -l -l -a -a -a -all --all --long -R --recursive".
+It can also handle combined flags such as "-llallaRaaRalRRaRllRl".

+LS can also have a path parameter passed in.
+Passing in a path will print the contents of that path.
+You can combine a path parameter with flags as well (ex. ls bin/ -alR).
+This does not limit its ability to take in multiple flags and/or complex flags.